XxYouDeaDPunKxX/A.D.A.M.-Adaptive-Depth-and-Mode/README.md

    \--> audit
 ```

-## Try It Now (30 seconds)
+## Try It Now (30 seconds) ⏱️
-1. Load [`A.D.A.M.v5.txt`](A.D.A.M.v5.txt) into your host as SYSTEM / Instructions.
+1. Load [`A.D.A.M.v5.txt`](A.D.A.M.v5.txt) into your host as SYSTEM / Instructions. 📥
-2. Send: `ADAM PING`
+2. Send: `ADAM PING` 📡
-3. Verify the bootstrap reply.
+3. Verify the bootstrap reply. ✅
-4. Send: `ADAM PING`
+4. Send: `ADAM PING` 🔁
-5. Verify the ACTIVE liveness reply.
+5. Verify the ACTIVE liveness reply. 🟢
-6. Ask: `capital of germany`
+6. Ask: `capital of germany` 💬

-Expected bootstrap:
+Expected bootstrap 🧷:
 ```text
 MODE: MID
 ADAM_PING_OK